How we use your information

 This privacy notice explains why the GP Practice collects information about you, and how that information may be used.

-As data controllers, GPs have fair processing responsibilities under the Data Protection Act 1998.
+As data controllers, GPs have fair processing responsibilities under the Data Protection Act and GDPR Law 2018.
 In practice, this means ensuring that your personal confidential data (PCD) is handled in ways that are transparent and that you would reasonably expect.
 The Health and Social Care Act 2012 changed the way that personal confidential data are processed, therefore it is important that patients are made aware of, and understand these changes and that you have an opportunity to object and know how to do so.

 The health care professionals who provide you with care maintain records about your health and any treatment or care you have received within the NHS (e.g. NHS Hospital Trust, GP Surgery, Walk-in clinic, etc.).
 These records help to provide you with the best possible healthcare.

 NHS health records may be processed electronically, on paper or a mixture of both, and a combination of working practices and technology are used to ensure that your information is kept confidential and secure.
 Records held by this GP Practice may include the following information: